flotwig/cypress-log-to-output/README.md

 You'll now see all browser logs in your console output.

-Works in Chrome and Electron browsers.
+Works in Chrome browser in run and in open mode.

+**Electron is not currently supported.** I can't find a way to attach the Chrome Debugging Protocol to the Electron browser spawned by Cypress.

 ## Filtering Events